lhdatalab/AirBnB_predict_daysfirstbooking/README.md

-# AirBnB_predict_daysfirstbooking and customer revenue
+# AirBnB_predict_days until first booking and customer revenue

 AirBnB data for predicting the country of first destination is readily available online (Kaggle).
 Can this same data be used to define/solve